ViDA Explained: What EU VAT in the Digital Age Means for Your Stripe Business

 A ViDA-compliant report needs to include, for every EU transaction:

-• Transaction date and amount (in the customer’s currency, converted to EUR)
+1. Transaction date and amount — in the customer’s currency, converted to EUR.

-• For B2B: VIES-validated VAT ID with validation timestamp
+4. For B2B: VIES-validated VAT ID — with validation timestamp.

-• VAT rate applied and VAT amount collected
+5. VAT rate applied and VAT amount collected — per-transaction detail.

 How vidaReady prepares you for ViDA

-If you’re currently filing OSS returns manually or with a spreadsheet, now is the right time to switch — before ViDA enforcement makes discrepancies visible in 2026.
+Act now: If you’re currently filing OSS returns manually or with a spreadsheet, switch before ViDA enforcement makes discrepancies visible in 2026.

 Automate your EU VAT workflow